Medically reviewed on Nov 15, 2018

 Omega-3 Fatty Acids: May enhance the anticoagulant effect of Anticoagulants.
 Monitor therapy

-Palifermin: Heparin (Low Molecular Weight) may increase the serum concentration of Palifermin.
+Palifermin: Heparins (Low Molecular Weight) may increase the serum concentration of Palifermin.
 Monitor therapy

 Pentosan Polysulfate Sodium: May enhance the anticoagulant effect of Anticoagulants.
 Monitor therapy

-Pentoxifylline: May enhance the anticoagulant effect of Heparin (Low Molecular Weight).
+Pentoxifylline: May enhance the anticoagulant effect of Heparins (Low Molecular Weight).
 Monitor therapy

-Potassium Salts: Heparin (Low Molecular Weight) may enhance the hyperkalemic effect of Potassium Salts.
+Potassium Salts: Heparins (Low Molecular Weight) may enhance the hyperkalemic effect of Potassium Salts.
 Monitor therapy